 3X Champion Abra

-Seen here at 10 years old, Abra was
+Seen here at 10 years old, Abra was not only still competitive, he won another championship!
+The inset shows

 a 15 year old, retired Abra.
 Look at